SMILEY4/strategy-game/documentation/markdown/game/Ideas.md

   - takes up production-queue of that city
   - choose between building settler/city and improving city, building military, ...

-- here: (probably) no settler-unit on map
+- **Idea 1**: (probably) no settler-unit on map
   - maybe still produce settler in another city
   - settler is a resource that can be used in country or in same province or in influence area of city or in certain radius or ...
   - effect: no units on map that need managing, but action is still a choice between creating city and something else

+- **Idea 2**: limit via resources
+  - generate "influence"/"control" as country-resource via various sources
+  - creating settlement costs "influence"/"control" that could also be spent for something different
+  - also costs one command-point that limits actions per turn

 # Combat City-Micromanagement